 Here is a video of him reading on the first day we started reading words.
 The was his first time seeing the words he is sounding out.

-The only thing I think could be improved upon is the parent sections. ’They are too long, and at times are a bit to academic for the average parent.
-At times I felt like I was reading a research paper, and I found myself trying to skim to the parts that would tell me how and what to teach my child.
+The only thing I think could be improved upon is the parent sections.
+‘They are too long, and at times are a bit to academic for the average parent.
+Sometimes I felt like I was reading a research paper, and I found myself trying to skim to the parts that would tell me how and what to teach my child.
 This, however, is simply a personal preference and doesn’t have anything to do with the effectiveness of the program.

 Overall, I think the Children Learning Reading program is an affordable, effective, and easy to follow program (for both parent and child).
 I’d highly recommend this program to any parent looking for an effective way to teach their toddler or child to read!